 Here's our rundown of cruise lines where you're most likely to encounter the creations of celebrity chefs.

-Who: Food Network staple, game show host and restaurateur Guy Fieri lends his name and his burger-making prowess to Carnival Cruise Lines for poolside burger-and-fries restaurants aboard a (growing) number of ships.
-The surcharge-free venue is styled like a 1950's roadside diner.
+Who: Food Network staple, game show host and restaurateur Guy Fieri lends his name and his burger-making prowess to Carnival Cruise Lines for poolside Guy's Burger Joint aboard most ships.
+The surcharge-free venue is styled like a 1950s roadside diner.

 Specialties: Fieri's burger-making philosophy pairs simple, 80-20 chuck burgers with greased-out, flavorful toppings.
 Those include Donkey Sauce ("jacked-up" secret mayo sauce), spicy onion rings, chili, "super melty" cheese (combo American and whiz) and brown sugar barbecue sauce.
 All burgers come with seasoned fries.

 Ships: Both Crystal Symphony and Crystal Serenity have Silk Road restaurants and Sushi Bars.
 Passengers may eat free at either Silk Road or the Sushi Bar once per seven days of sailing; for additional reservations, a reservation fee of $30 per person will apply.
-Matsuhisa makes appearances occasionally, sailing on specialty themed cruises that include cooking classes, demonstrations, autograph sessions and photo ops.
+Matsuhisa makes appearances occasionally, sailing on specialty theme cruises that include omakase dinners, cooking classes, demonstrations, autograph sessions and photo ops.

 Specialties: Whether you want sushi, sashimi or dishes with Asian flair, it's all in Nobu's restaurants.
 Dishes include seafood ceviche, black cod with miso, lobster with truffle-yuzu sauce, sushi, sashimi and a grilled Wagyu rib eye.
 For dessert, the trio of creme brulees -- sweet ginger, pink guava and passion fruit -- is a winner.

 Ships: The Todd English restaurant is on Queen Mary 2.
-Dishes are priced a la carte and as well as offering dinner service, the restaurant is open for lunch on sea days; cost is $20 per person.
-For dinner, the cover charge is $30 per person.
+Dishes are priced a la carte and as well as offering dinner service, the restaurant is open for lunch on sea days.

 Specialties: Porterhouse of lamb, grilled tenderloin with lobster ragout, seared yellowfin tuna, sea scallops with oxtail and a risotto cake, and pumpkin puree "love letters" are top choices.
-For dessert, try Todd's carrot cake or banana creme brulee.
+For dessert, try the chef's carrot cake or banana creme brulee.

-Who: French celebrity chef Arnaud Lallement from the Michelin-rated two-star (out of three) restaurant l'Assiette Champenoise outside Reims, France, helped design a French-inspired menu on Disney Cruise Line's newest ships.
+Who: French celebrity chef Arnaud Lallement from the Michelin-rated three-star (out of three) restaurant l'Assiette Champenoise outside Reims, France, helped design a French-inspired menu on Disney Cruise Line's newest ships.
 He paired up with Scott Hunnel, another award-winning chef from Walt Disney World's Victoria & Albert's restaurant.

 Ships: The adults-only restaurant Remy (named after the star of the animated film "Ratatouille") is found on Disney Dream and Disney Fantasy.
 The specialty restaurant costs $75 per person -- the highest surcharge for an onboard restaurant (other than Chef's Tables) to date.

 Specialties: The meal consists of a tasting menu of up to nine different small plates.
 Smoked buffalo with jicama, scallops with black olives and fennel, porcini mushroom soup with wild mushroom bread pudding and wild turbot are among the dishes.
 Desserts are simple but elegant: choux pastry with praline cream and wild strawberry sorbet are among them.

-Specialties: Although menus have not been finalized, fish will be the specialty at all three of Zakarian's restaurants on Breakaway.
-Ocean Blue by Geoffrey Zakarian including scallops, salmon, sea bass and Dover sole.
+Specialties: Fish is the specialty at all three of Zakarian's restaurants, with main course items at upscale Ocean Blue by Geoffrey Zakarian including scallops, salmon, sea bass and Dover sole.
 A roast Peking duck and savory Delmonico steak is available for the non-fish-lovers.
-The Raw Bar features crustaceans and small plates paired with wines by the glass; and Ocean Blue on the Waterfront will be a casual venue with alfresco dining.
+The Raw Bar features crustaceans and small plates paired with wines by the glass and classic cocktails.
+Ocean Blue on the Waterfront is a more casual venue with alfresco dining.

 Who: Born in France, Jacques Pepin served as the personal chef to several heads of state before relocating to the United States.
-In addition to authoring 25 cookbooks and hosting multiple cooking shows on public television, he holds title as Oceania Cruises' executive culinary director.
+In addition to authoring 25 cookbooks and hosting multiple cooking shows on public television, he holds the title of Oceania Cruises' master chef and executive culinary director.

 Specialties: Pepin's touch is most obvious in his three Signature Dishes, always available in the Grand Dining Room at dinner.
 Steak Frites features New York strip steak with hand-cut French fries.
 Poulet Roti is a fancy name for herb-crusted chicken with gravy and mashed potatoes.
 Rounding out the offerings, Supreme de Saumon au Court-Bouillon is Norwegian poached salmon with rice pilaf.

 Ships: Kochhar has two fine dining restaurants: the recently rebranded East on Ventura and Sindhu on Azura.
-White's restaurants are the Mediterranean-inspired White Room on Ventura; Ocean Grill for seafood on Adonia, Arcadia and Oriana; the French bistro Cafe Bordeaux on Aurora; and Italian Cafe Jardin on Oceana.
+White's restaurants are the Mediterranean-inspired The White Room on Ventura; Ocean Grill for seafood on Adonia, Arcadia and Oriana; the French bistro Cafe Bordeaux on Aurora; and Italian Cafe Jardin on Oceana.
 He also designed family-friendly menus at the casual, alternative dining spot The Beach House on Ventura and designs menus for Gala Dinners onboard Ventura.
-The fine dining restaurants levy a per-person surcharge that varies according to the dining establishment, meal and length of cruise; prices range from £6.50 (for a two-course dinner in Cafe Jardin, for example) to £25 (for dinner in The White Room).
+The fine dining restaurants levy a per-person surcharge that varies according to the dining establishment, meal and length of cruise; prices range from £6.50 (for a two-course dinner in Cafe Jardin, for example) to £30 (for dinner in The White Room).
 East varies from £15 - £25, depending on the length of the cruise.

-Ships: All sailings aboard Paul Gauguin will feature Vigato's signature menu in La Veranda restaurant, and select dishes will also be featured at L'Etoile.
+Ships: All sailings aboard Paul Gauguin feature Vigato's signature menu in La Veranda restaurant, and select dishes are also featured at L'Etoile.
 Even better, the cruise line does not impose a surcharge for dining in either venue.
-Vigato will also be aboard a cruise to Tahiti and the Society Islands, cooking and giving demos.
-The menus onboard Tere Moana -- Paul Gauguin's second ship, which is scheduled to debut in December 2012 -- have not yet been announced.
+The menus onboard Tere Moana also feature dishes by Vigato.

 Specialties: Try the grilled and braised veal, heart of beef tenderloin with beef tartare, lobster lasagna and roast halibut.
 For dessert, how about a chocolate and passion fruit millefeuille or warm raspberry compote with pistachio ice cream?

-Specialties: The venue features two rotating six-course menus per voyage, incorporating ingredients grown on small Florida farms.
+Specialties: 150 Central Park features two rotating six-course menus per voyage, incorporating ingredients grown on small Florida farms.
 Specialties include jumbo lump crab cakes with carrot butter sauce, mahogany black cod and slow-roasted and grilled Harris Ranch beef short ribs.